isralduke/portfolio-11ty/src/about/index.md

 ### What I Do

 I am a designer who can do some coding.
 My background and initial education is in graphic design, but I taught myself HTML and SCSS/CSS.
 This means I can make websites and have meaningful production discussions with frontend developers as I focus on the users’ needs.
 But let me clarify, I am not a frontend developer or any other kind of developer.
 I am a designer who can do some frontend coding using CSS frameworks.
+To illustrate, here’s the <a href="https://www.figma.com/community/file/1080971993134221445/Pelican-Mockups-1" target="_blank">Figma Community file</a> and <a href="https://pelican.ots.la.gov/" target="_blank">documentation site</a> for Pelican, a design I am building for Louisiana’s state government.

 ### Accessibility is Important